zummenix/mprovision/README.md

 # mprovision
-A tool that helps iOS developers to manage mobileprovision files.
-(WIP)
+A tool that helps iOS developers to manage local provisioning profiles.
+Written in Rust.

 ## Installation